Vine Decline Syndrome

 You Can Manage This

-Now’s a good time to review your fertiliser programme—remember, even beneficial inputs can be overdone.
+Review your fertiliser programme—remember, even beneficial inputs can be overdone.

 Check your soil and leaf test results: Aim for the medium range, not the high end.

-Walk your orchard, look for signs of stress and take proactive measures on our orchards to keep your vines healthy and productive.
+Take proactive measures on your orchard to keep your vines healthy and productive.

 Read more about fertiliser use in kiwifruit orchards and the potential effects of over-fertilisation on fruit quality here.